 - Knowledge block : Compulsory - Math

-- Number of credits :4

-- Credit hours for theory :40
+Credit hours for theory

-- Credit hours for practice : 30
+Credit hours for practice

-- Credit hours for self-study :0 :
+Credit hours for self-study

-- Prior-course
+0

 The course is designed to provide students with fundamental knowledge of the differential and integral calculus on functions of one variable.
 The course provides mathematical background for courses in Computer Science.
 The course emphasizes all three aspects: conceptual understanding, computational and problem solving ability, and exposure to applications.